Jerry Thomas (bartender): Later years and death

 Toward the end of his life, Thomas tried speculating on Wall Street, but bad judgments rendered him broke.
 He had to sell his successful saloon and auction off his considerable art collection; he tried opening a new bar but was unable to maintain the level of popularity as his more famous location.
 He died in New York City of a stroke (apoplexy) in 1885 at the age of 55.
 His death was marked by substantial obituaries across the United States.
 The New York Times obituary noted that Thomas was "at one time better known to club men and men about town than any other bartender in this city, and he was very popular among all classes."
 He is interred at Woodlawn Cemetery in the Bronx, New York City.

-History

-While the Occidental Cigar Club was established in 2001, its roots go far back in San Francisco history to the 1860's and The Occidental Hotel.
-This "Quiet House of Peculiar Excellence" was the first real cocktail lounge in the City.
-Principal Barman Professor Jerry Thomas plied his trade there and was the originator of the Martini.
-The first bi-coastal celebrity bartender, he brought civility to the bar scene as well as creativity to mixology.
-The wood cut etchings found in his book, The Bon Vivant's Companion or How To Mix Drinks adorn our walls, and his spirit is embodied in the drinks we pour today.
-The Occidental Cigar Club pays homage to that San Francisco institution.